BITSS-OPA/URAP-week-progress/02-orianna/01_weekly_log.md

 Week 2 Progress:
 - read the wealth tax dynamic documentation
 - studied and ran the Rmd file for the wealth tax dynamic documentation
-- cursory look at the deworming materials completed, but not thorough
+- had a cursory look at the deworming website, but not a thorough review

 Total time: ~3.5 hours